starfederation/datastar/site/static/md/guide/datastar_expressions.md

 </div>
 ```

-See the [Datastar Context reference](/reference/datastar_context) for more advanced usage of Datastar expressions.
+See the [Expression Context reference](/reference/expression_context) for more advanced usage of Datastar expressions.